myou11/cs455-hw3/README.md

 with four jobs.
 There are further improvements I could incorporate into this project to reduce the number of jobs, such as the use of Distributed Cache for tying in related data from multiple files.

+For question 7, I thought it would be a cool idea to see if the airline traffic to a particular state increased during different months of the year.
+I wrote a MapReduce job to find the traffic to the top 100 airports for each month.
+I then parsed this data with python and added it to the airports.csv file given.
+This new file with the state and counts of traffic is mapped using (Plot.ly)[https://plot.ly/feed/].

+A timelapse of the traffic for these 12 months can be seen (here)[http://www.cs.colostate.edu/~myou/cs455/mapGif].

 ## File Descriptions (by grouping):
 ### **GetInput**
   This is the core of my MapReduce jobs because it collects and prepares the input for the subsequent jobs.